Yamini2001/LeetCode-Solutions/README.md

 - Smallest Integer Divisible By k
 - Path in Matrix Whose Sum is Divisible By K
 - Maximum SubArray Sum With Length
 - Maximum Number of K-Divisible Components
+- Minimum Operations to Make an Array Sum Divisible by k.

 ## Maximum Subarray